Ambulance handover delays

 In general, there are fluctuations from week to week in the number of ambulance handovers that are delayed by over 30 minutes, and a notable increase in the number of ambulances delayed during Week 1 of any given calendar year (using the ISO week date system - see ‘About this data’).

 Between 2018-19 and 2019-20, there was a slight upward trend in the number of ambulance handover delays during winter.
 There were fewer ambulance handover delays in 2020-21, the first winter of the Covid-19 pandemic.
-The winter of 2021-22 saw a greater number of handover delays than any of the previous years, and in 2022-23, the numbers continued to escalate, particularly during the last few weeks of 2022.
-There were 44,734 more ambulance delays in the winter of 2022/23 than in 2021/22.
-Comparing the four most recent winters, between Week 1 and Week 9 there were:
+The winter of 2021-22 saw a greater number of handover delays than any of the previous years, and both in 2022-23 and particularly in 2023-24, the numbers continued to escalate.
+The winter of 2023-24 has seen the highest number of half-hour handover delays – a staggering 27% increase (73,978 more delays) compared with the previous winter.
+Comparing the five most recent winters, between Week 1 and Week 9 there were:

 • 117,468 ambulance handover delays in 2019-20, 14% of all ambulance arrivals